 Too many roles just want a UI designer but have an inkling that they need UX, so they’ll add it to the job spec in the hope the designer can work out the specifics.
 If you suspect this, dig deep in your interview to uncover the real desire to do UX and ensure the company actually has the time and budget to put towards research.
 You’ll usually know within minutes what appetite they really have for UX.

 If you’re looking to grow your team, it’s important to understand how people describe themselves, and where they sit on the UX/UI debate.
 Some want to do the blue sky UX thinking without getting involved with the intricacies of UI.
 On the other side, you have UI designers who purely want to make things look pretty without thinking about the bigger picture.
 A quick scan through Dribbble shows this in action.
 Some UI designs are beautiful, but would be pointless and ineffective in the real world.

 I believe that sitting firmly on one side of the fence or the other isn’t a great place to be.
 In my team, I seek a more rounded view.
-That’s not to say that every UX person should have fantastic design skills and every UI designer should have to do big-picture UX work.
+That’s not to say that every UX person should have fantastic design skills (if you don't a website builder and tailored web hosting service will help for your personal projects) and every UI designer should have to do big-picture UX work.
 However, there should be a strong willingness to collaborate, and an appreciation of other people’s contribution.
 If you are building a team, beware of specialists with a narrow view who don’t seem interested in collaboration.

 In reality, the only reason that the differences between UX and UI matter are when you are assigning the responsibility.
 They are two different skill areas that are co-dependent on each other.
 If you’re building a team, you need both skill sets working closely together.
 Meanwhile, if you’re looking to join a company, make sure that the role you are going for allows you to work closely with others who have different skills.
 It shouldn’t be a case of UI vs UX, but UI and UX in collaboration.